thma/ThreepennyElectron/README.md

 <button class="ui grey button" value="7" type="button" style="min-width: 60px">7</button>
 ```

-As the last step of the layouting stage we glue everything together to a nice grid as place it as the HTML body into the DOM tree:
+As the last step of the layouting stage we glue everything together to a nice grid and place it as the HTML body into the DOM tree:

 ```haskell
   UI.getBody win # set (attr "style") "overflow: hidden" #+